eiroljan/perfils/README.md

 - It is PWA (Progressive Web App) ready.
 Works with Android(Installable),IOS(Installable), Desktop(Installable) and Web browsers.
 - It uses [Firebase](https://firebase.google.com/docs/build) V9.2.
 - It At the moment currently supports Maternal Care Services.
-- DOH FHSIS Reports Compatible/Interoperable
-- It is Modular easy to use.(Other components of the FHSIS can be added easily)
+- It is Modular easy to use.(Other components of the Perfil can be added easily)

 ## Features